If you are an international student and you would like to study in the U.S., you will need a student visa.

 - Where have you arranged accommodation?

 The interview is an important part of the visa application process.
-There are 5 Dos that you need to keep in mind to do well:
+There are five essential aspects that you need to keep in mind to succeed:

 - Do attend – you must attend the interview, if you do not your application will be rejected.

 - Do answer – you should answer all questions fully and truthfully.